 The broken torsion spring can be replaced with a new one with these basic steps.

 To avoid unnecessary risk you can always use the help of a professional.
-Many individual have been maimed or got killed during this installation process and it is best to err on the side of caution.
+This installation process can be dangerous, so it's best to err on the side of caution.